-The following inflation and interest rate trends provide guidance for the Australian context.
+The following inflation and interest rate trends provide guidance in selecting operating and capital cost input escalation, values of the weighted average cost of capital applied to capital investment decisions, and the social discount rate, for the Australian context.
 In each case, the available data are averages, and lending rates and equity returns will vary according to a distribution based on the assessed risk profile of the project and investors, with the exception of the inflation and risk-free rates.
 Over a 30-year transition period, these lending rates and equity returns will vary significantly.